What are Self Pollination and Cross Pollination? Difference, Definition

 FAQs

-Give example of self-pollination and cross-pollination.
+Give examples of self-pollination and cross-pollination.

-• Self-pollination Example: Pea plants (Pisum sativum).
+- Self-pollination Example: Pea plants (Pisum sativum).

-• Cross-pollination Example: Apple trees (Malus domestica).
+- Cross-pollination Example: Apple trees (Malus domestica).

 What are self and cross-pollination?

-• Self-pollination: The transfer of pollen from the anther to the stigma of the same flower or another flower on the same plant.
+- Self-pollination: The transfer of pollen from the anther to the stigma of the same flower or another flower on the same plant.

-• Cross-pollination: The transfer of pollen from the anther of one flower to the stigma of a flower on a different plant of the same species.
+- Cross-pollination: The transfer of pollen from the anther of one flower to the stigma of a flower on a different plant of the same species.

-What is Self-pollination and cross-pollination difference?
+What are the Self-pollination and cross-pollination differences?

-• Self-pollination involves pollen transfer within the same plant, leading to genetic consistency but low diversity.
+- Self-pollination involves pollen transfer within the same plant, leading to genetic consistency but low diversity.

-• Cross-pollination involves pollen transfer between different plants, enhancing genetic diversity and adaptability.
+- Cross-pollination involves pollen transfer between different plants, enhancing genetic diversity and adaptability.